How to Plan Moving Out of Student Accommodation

 Clean Up Before You Leave

-Before you leave your accommodation, clean up your room and any communal areas that you have used.
+Before you leave your accommodation, make sure you clean up your room and any communal areas that you have used.

 Remove any rubbish, dust, stains, marks, etc. from the surfaces, floors, windows, etc.